-Tori-no-ichi is an annual traditional festival held at shrines and temples nationwide on set days (rooster days) in November to wish for good luck and prosperity in business.The festival has been held in the Asakusa area since the Edo period at Ootori Shrine and Chokokuji Temple.
-The festivity continues until midnight with ‘kumade’ rakes decorated with gold and silver sold by lively vendors in the shrine and temple compound.
+Tori-no-ichi is an annual traditional festival held at shrines and temples nationwide on three separate days (rooster days) in November to wish for good luck and prosperity in business.The festival has been held in the Asakusa area since the Edo period at Ōtori Shrine and Chōkokuji Temple.
+The festivity occurs from midnight to midnight with kumade (rakes decorated with gold and silver) sold by lively vendors in the shrine and temple compound.

 Taiko drumming will signal the start of the event on November 22 at midnight.